javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 **Default:** `["import"]`

 Modifies which built-in dependency nodes are analyzed.
-By default, only `import` statements are analyzed.
+By default, all next nodes are analyzed:

 **Available values:**